João Belo-class frigate

 The João Belo class, also known as Comandante João Belo class, is a class of four frigates of French design, based on the Commandant Rivière class but fitted for tropical service.
 Ordered by the Portuguese Navy in 1964, the four ships of this class were constructed at the shipyard in Nantes, France between 1965 and 1967.
 The first ship entered Portuguese service in 1967.
 The frigates were used for ocean patrol of Portuguese colonies and later, joined NATO's STANAVFORLANT unit.
 The first unit was discarded in 2003, followed by a second in 2004.
 The final two ships were taken out of service in 2008 sold to the Uruguayan Navy.
-The third ship was discarded in 2021, with one ship remaining in service.
+The third ship was discarded in 2021, and the last ship was decommissioned on 12 August 2022.

 Background

 After World War II, Portugal retained much of its colonial empire.
 However, beginning in 1961, the Portuguese colonial empire saw unrest and invasion.
 This led Portugal to increase the number of ships capable of operating in colonial waters.
 In the 1960s the Portuguese Navy was interested in the acquisition of British frigates of the Leander class, but because of British political opposition against Portugal this acquisition was impossible.
 Portugal was then forced to buy frigates of an already existing project due to the urgency in the acquisition of naval ships for the defense of African, Macanese and Timorese waters.